OpenProofZKP/.github/profile/README.md

 - **Unmatched Performance:** Drastically reduces proof generation times and power consumption.
 - **Open-Source Collaboration:** Built on UC Berkeley’s Chipyard project with a configurable RISC-V CPU for adaptability to evolving protocols.

+## What’s Next
+At OpenProof, we believe in the power of collaboration and transparency.
+Our commitment to open-source innovation doesn’t stop with ZKPU.
+Stay tuned—**more open-source projects are coming** to further empower the blockchain ecosystem and advance decentralization.

 ## Learn More
 - 🌐 Visit our **[Documentation](https://docs.open-proof.com/)** for a deep dive into ZKPU’s architecture and use cases.
 - 🐦 Follow us on **[Twitter](https://x.com/OpenProof_ZKP)** for updates and announcements.